 Spherical harmonics become an eligible candidate because both Belcour et al. and Wang and Ramamoorthi simultaneously derived a closed form expression for the integration of SH expansions over spherical domains.
 In their paper, Belcour et al. state “One avenue of future work could combine these ideas to explore the expressive power of linearly-warped SH.” which is ultimately where the idea for my thesis came from.
 So we approximate the BRDF with LTSH and then calculate the integral over the inversely transformed light polygon of the original SH expansions.
 This adds some degrees of freedom to the BRDF approximation process as we now modify both the linear transformation and the SH expansion itself.
 A useful side fact: the cosine function is a subset of SH expansions with a degree of 1 or higher, so LTC is a subset of LTSH which means the quality of our technique is never worse than LTC in theory.

 I won’t go into detail of the BRDF approximation or how the SH integral is actually solved, as it is mathematically involved and would be repetitive to what I wrote in my thesis.
 Refer to section 6 for BRDF fitting and section 7 for shading with LTSH.

 Now I showcase some rendering of the implementation.
-If you want to try it out yourself, there is a precompiled Windows release including the sun temple scene (sorry for the size :D).
+If you want to try it out yourself, there is a precompiled Windows release.
 Go ahead and play around, move the light source and render using different techniques.
 Since the technique only accounts for specular shading, using the specular debug view helps in spotting differences between techniques.
 Here is an exemplary screenshot: